QuatschVirus/osplus/README.md

 NOTE: Since i'm too dumb to upload this to PyPi to make it installable via pip, i'm happy about any offering of help.
 I already created a setup.py file, since i found advice that was sort of understandable, but i will provide a guide on how to install it manually.

 # Installation
 You can install these packages manually by moving the files into a directory.
-You can also manually install all dependencies by running the pip command with the -r parameter and the requirements.txt file as target.
-I will try to provide a batch script for windows and eventually a bash script for linux/ubuntu.
-I don't know a corresponding type for mac, help is wanted.

-So if you are able to run a batch/bash script, you can just doubleclick on it or run a console in the downloaded and unpacked folder (or navigating there using `cd`) and typing `install.bat` (windows) or `install.sh` (linux/ubuntu)

-## Alternative:
 ### Windows:
 1. Download the desired files from a release (i recommend the latest stable).
 If you have WinRAR or 7zip installed, you can download the corresponding files directly.
 2. Unpack the downloaded file with your favourite tool (or directly with Windows Explorer by right-clicking it, and selecting `Extract all`) in a new subfolder.